-I am a Post-Doctoral Research Fellow at WEALTHPOL Project in the Department of Political Science and International Relations at the University of Oxford.
+I am a Post-Doctoral Research Fellow at WEALTHPOL Project in the Department of Political Science and International Relations at the University of Oxford and Nuffield College.
 I hold a Ph.D. in Political Science (2018) and an MA in Economics (2014) from Duke University, USA.
 I received my bachelor’s degrees in Economics and Mathematics from Koc University, Turkey (2012).

 My research focuses on different aspects of the political economy of redistribution and the welfare state.
 I mainly pay attention to the preferences over taxes, public goods provision, and social policies.